prakashlab/squid-tracking/README.md

 ## The Idea

 To address this challenge we invented the nearest thing we could imagine to an "endless" water-column using a simple insight "A circle has no beginning (or end)": The result is a microscope stage which functions as a "hydrodynamic treadmill" for single-cells.
 We describe the tool in the following paper [Nature Methods](https://www.nature.com/articles/s41592-020-0924-7), [Biorxiv](https://www.biorxiv.org/content/10.1101/610246v1).
-This stage becomes the basis for a 3D tracking microscope which allows theoretically infinite movement along the vertical direction, and also free movement (compared to the organism size) in the two lateral directions.
+This stage becomes the basis for a 3D tracking microscope which allows theoretically infinite movement along the vertical direction, and also free movement (compared to the organism size) in the two horizontal directions.

 ## What can you do with Gravity Machine?